dsodol/claude_c_sharp_stuff/cc_csharp_guide_v1.md

 4. **Always report** exactly what was added after each update
 5. **Present this file as an artifact** after cloning and after every change

+## Handoff Protocol

+Claude (Opus/claude.ai) builds **prototypes only** by default.
+Once a project is handed off to the user for Claude Code to work on:

+1. **DO NOT push any files** to that project's repo without explicit discussion first
+2. Claude Code does the actual implementation work locally
+3. If both push independently, it creates merge conflicts and mess
+4. To contribute after handoff, discuss changes first, then coordinate

 ---

 ## Table of Contents